ananthanandanan/Json_To_Many/README.md

 ## Overviews

-**Json_To_Many** is a versatile Python package that allows developers to convert JSON data into multiple formats such as Markdown and XML.
+**Json_To_Many** is a versatile Python package that allows developers to convert JSON data into multiple formats such as Markdown, XML, and CSV.
 It simplifies data transformation tasks, making it easier to integrate JSON data with various tools and platforms that require different data formats.

-The project is managed using **Poetry** for dependency management and packaging, and **Ruff** is used for linting to ensure code quality.
+The project is managed using **uv** for dependency management and packaging, and **Ruff** is used for linting to ensure code quality.

 ## Features